thibaultduponchelle/Test-Slow/README.md

 # COPYRIGHT & LICENSE

-Copyright 2010 Tomáš Znamenáček, zoul@fleuron.cz
+Copyright 2010-2020 Tomáš Znamenáček, zoul@fleuron.cz
+Copyright 2020 Thibault Duponchelle, thibault.duponchelle@gmail.com

 This program is free software; you can redistribute it and/or modify it under the terms of either: the GNU General Public License as published